Analyzing Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO)

 |2.00

-Driven Brands presently has a consensus price target of $35.75, suggesting a potential upside of 19.61%.
-Monro has a consensus price target of $58.00, suggesting a potential downside of 8.36%.
-Given Driven Brands’ stronger consensus rating and higher possible upside, analysts clearly believe Driven Brands is more favorable than Monro.
+Driven Brands currently has a consensus target price of $35.75, indicating a potential upside of 23.62%.
+Monro has a consensus target price of $58.00, indicating a potential downside of 6.47%.
+Given Driven Brands’ stronger consensus rating and higher possible upside, equities analysts plainly believe Driven Brands is more favorable than Monro.

 Summary